Invest Alberta Board

 Janet Riopel, Member

-Janet Riopel is the President & CEO of the Edmonton Chamber of Commerce.
+Janet Riopel was most recently the President & CEO of the Edmonton Chamber of Commerce.
 She has deep roots in our community and considerable experience in managing complex, multi-stakeholder projects.
 She has worked in senior roles in the private, public, and not-for-profit sectors.
 Janet has devoted her volunteer time to many organizations, including as Board Chair at Edmonton Oilers Community Foundation, Compassion House Foundation, MacEwan University, Edmonton Chamber of Commerce, and the Urban Development Institute.
 She serves on NAIT’s Board of Governors, and was Campaign Chair of United Way of the Alberta Capital Region.
 She has served on the Boards of Canadian Policy Research Networks, Canada Millennium Scholarship Foundation, and Canadian Home Builders’ Association.
 She sits on advisory committees for Edmonton Airports and the Edmonton Community Foundation.
 She is a member of the International Women’s Forum and the Institute of Corporate Directors.
 Janet was honoured with the Queen’s Golden Jubilee Medal, has twice been named one of Alberta’s 50 Most Influential People by Alberta Venture magazine, was named to the Edmonton Journal’s Power 30 list, and was a Global TV Woman of Vision.